kaaproject/kaa-rfcs/0022/README.md

 ```

-## Client authentication by x.509 certificate
+### Client authentication by x.509 certificate

-### Client certificate verification request
+#### Client certificate authentication request

-*Client certificate verification request* message is a targeted message that consumer sends to provider to make sure that the client is allowed to connect and to resolve the client ID.
+*Client certificate authentication request* message is a targeted message that consumer sends to provider to make sure that the client is allowed to connect and to resolve the client ID.
-Provider does not perform standard certificate verification (signature, authority, expiration, etc.).
+Provider does not perform standard certificate authentication (signature, authority, expiration, etc.).
-Consumer MUST perform such verification prior to sending a client certificate verification request to provider.
+Consumer MUST perform such authentication prior to sending a client certificate authentication request to provider.

-The consumer MUST send client certificate verification request messages using the following NATS subject:
+The consumer MUST send client certificate authentication request messages using the following NATS subject:

 ```
 kaa.v1.service.{provider-service-instance-name}.cap.certificate-request